daniel-grabczewski/daniel-grabczewski.github.io/_projects/bargain-alert.md

 code_url: ''
 demo_url: ''
 key_features:
-- title: Who is Bargain Hunter for?
+- title: Who is Bargain Alert for?
   description: 'Bargain Alert is for users who want to find the best deals on TradeMe
     without constantly refreshing pages or manually checking for updates.
 While TradeMe offers a daily notification system, it''s far too infrequent to compete for top-tier